नौवहन महानिदेशालय

 3. Organization structure

-4. DPA qualification & experience along copies of COC and CDC
+4. Designated Person Ashore (DPA) qualification & experience, along with copies of COC and CDC

 5. Types of ships for which DDOC is being applied

-6. A hard and soft copy of company SMS document (Apex Manual)
+6. Hard and soft copy of the company’s Safety Management System (SMS) document (Apex Manual)

-7. IMO Identification Number for the company issued by the IHS maritime
+7. IMO Identification Number for the company issued by IHS Maritime

 9. Copy of Certificate of Incorporation issued by Registrar of Companies